TodePond/TodePondDotCom/wikiblogarden/london/thank/readme.md

 ## Debt

-The london coding scene has given me a lot — for both my community and my career — so I owe it a lot in return.
+The london coding scene has given me a lot.
+It gave me both my community and my career, so I owe it a lot in return.

 <br>

-So anyway uh this blog post felt much longer in my head.
-Better think of some filler... quick...
+So anyway this blog post felt much longer in my head.

 I'd like to give thanks to the london coding scene, whose hard work made this dreadful blog post happen.